Get exclusive money-saving offers and guides

 One alternative to pet insurance is to set up an emergency fund to cover any unexpected vet bills.
 By opening a high-interest savings account and regularly setting aside a small portion of your pay each week, you could potentially build a balance big enough to pay for your pet’s treatment if it gets sick or suffers an injury.

-For many other owners, however, it could be worth factoring pet insurance into the cost of pet ownership.
-There are several situations when pet insurance could be worth it, including:
+For many other owners, it could be worth factoring pet insurance into the cost of pet ownership.
+There are several situations when pet insurance could be worth it, including the following:

 Many first-time pet owners are shocked to find just how expensive vet bills can be, even for something relatively straightforward like a fractured leg.
 The simple truth is that there’s no such thing as Medicare for pets, so it’s up to owners to cover the full cost of treatment.

 A finder.com.au survey of 2,033 Australian pet owners revealed that the average dog owner is willing to spend up to $4,128 on their dog in one vet visit to ensure that their pet doesn’t have to be put down.
-On the other hand, the average cat owner was happy to fork out $2,127 –- $1,991 less than their cat-loving counterparts.
+On the other hand, the average cat owner was happy to fork out $2,127 – $2,001 less than their dog-loving counterparts.

-Taking these figures into account, is pet insurance actually worth it?
-Does it work out cheaper to pay your premiums and enjoy having pet insurance in place to help cover your vet bills, or does the cost of premiums outweigh the benefits your policy provides?
+Taking these figures into account, does it work out cheaper to pay for pet insurance or does the cost of premiums outweigh the benefits your policy provides?

-So, in short, it depends.
+It depends.
 Not only does the cost of cover vary between insurers, but so does the level of cover provided.
-Your veterinary bills can also vary greatly depending on the illness or injury your pet suffers, so it’s impossible to say for certain whether or not cover will work out to be worth the expense.
+Your veterinary bills can also vary greatly depending on the illness or injury your pet suffers, so it’s impossible to say for certain whether cover will work out to be worth the expense.

 Most pet insurance policies are designed to cover a portion of your vet bills, usually between 75% and 85% per claim.
-With this in mind, let’s take a look at how much pet insurance could cover and how much you would have to pay out of your own pocket for a range of common health conditions.
+Let’s take a look at how much pet insurance could cover and how much you would have to pay out of your own pocket for a range of common health conditions.

 Illness or injury | Total cost of treatment | Amount covered by pet insurance (80% of bill) | Remaining amount you would need to pay |